apache/fury-site/docs/object-serialization/xlang.md

 1. Register the same concrete type identity.
 2. Provide a compatible field schema for that concrete type.
-3. Mark or model the position as dynamic when the runtime cannot infer it.
+3. Mark or model the position as dynamic when the Fory implementation cannot infer it.
 4. Use a concrete type that has a portable xlang mapping.

 Host-language inheritance alone does not make a type portable.
-If a shape has no xlang mapping, use the runtime's native mode for same-language traffic or define a portable model.
-See the runtime polymorphism pages for interfaces, trait objects, unions, and generated-code syntax.
+If a shape has no xlang mapping, use native mode for traffic within one Fory implementation family or define a portable model.
+See the language polymorphism pages for interfaces, trait objects, unions, and generated-code syntax.

 ## Schema Evolution